droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 <p>The silence that follows is palpable, weighted with unspoken emotions.
 Finally, Ireena's voice breaks it, fragile and quiet.
 "I will go.
 If only for you.
 And only if we bury Father first—together."</p>
 </div>

 Ismark and Ireena ascend the stairs a few moments later.
-A player with a passive Wisdom (Insight) score of 10 or more notices that both have blotchy, red eyes, as if from crying.
+A player who is Expert in Perception notices that both have blotchy, red eyes, as if from crying.

 If confronted, Ismark can reluctantly share the following information:

 * He no longer believes that Barovia, surrounded by suspicious neighbors and in the shadow of the Devil’s keep, is safe for Ireena.
 * Instead, Ismark intends for Ireena to travel to Vallaki, a fortified town to the west.
 St. Andral’s Church in Vallaki is said to be hallowed ground, protecting its congregants from vampires and other undead.

-When the player returns to their room, they can see two **swarms of bats**—Strahd's spies—gathered on the eaves of a nearby house, watching silently from the darkness.
+When the player returns to their room, they can see two **[Vampire Bat Swarms](https://2e.aonprd.com/Monsters.aspx?ID=2848)**—Strahd's spies—gathered on the eaves of a nearby house, watching silently from the darkness.
 ### Morning at the Mansion
 The players' rest at the mansion passes without incident.
 When they awaken the following morning, they can find the burgomasters' corpse lying in a coffin in the living room as described in <span class="citation">E4.
 Burgomaster's Mansion (p.
 44)</span>.
 Ismark and Ireena are in the dining room, quietly drinking tea.